Healthy Homes Assessment Waipatu

 What are the most unreasonable gaps or holes?

-If you are able to feel external air getting in, or see the air is clear from a hole or gap or crack, then it is most likely a gap or hole which needs sealing in any way.
-Large cracks and gaps should be sealed permanently.
-Gaps greater than 3mm that allow air in or out of the home require sealing.
-For example, if the open fireplace is not in use, it can cause draughts and must be sealed from.
-Landlords and property managers are accountable for ensuring that draughts from the fireplace are removed as much as possible.
+If you can feel external air entering or the sound of a clear draught emanating from a gap or hole or crack, then it is likely to be a gap or an opening that requirements sealing in the way you can.
+Cracks and gaps that are large should be permanently stopped.
+Any gaps greater than 3mm that allow air in or out within the house require to be sealed.
+For instance, if an open fireplace is not in use, it can cause draughts and should be sealed off.
+Property managers and landlords are responsible for making sure that draughts from the fireplace are removed in the maximum extent possible.

-There is no require to block up intentional gaps or holes in the construction.
-For example, tiny gaps around windows and doors may be required to allow movement of the structure as the household heats and cools, to allow them to be closed and opened instead of than securing.
-We will inspect the windows and doors in our Healthy Homes assessment of your rental property.
+You don’t need to cover up gaps or holes in the building.
+For instance, small gaps around windows and doors may be required to allow for the movement of the structure when the household warms and cools to allow them to be shut and opened, rather than securing.
+We will examine all doors and windows in the Healthy Homes assessment of your rental property.

 draught stopping building inspections